georgeglessner/RedditImageDownloader/README.md

     AGENT='Example Bot by /u/example_bot'
     USERNAME='YOUR_USERNAME'

-There are two ways to run the application.
+There are two ways to run the application:

-Via the command line, where __subreddit__ is the subreddit you wish to download images from and __number__ is the number of pictures you want to download.
+`python download_images.py subreddit number`

-`python images.py subreddit number`
+Where __subreddit__ is the subreddit you wish to download images from and __number__ is the number of pictures you want to download.

-Or simply run `python images.py` to be prompted to input the subreddit and number of pictures you want to download.
+Or simply run `python download_images.py` to be prompted to input the subreddit and number of pictures you want to download.

 Your images will appear in the "images" folder created by the application.